 After your cast is removed, physical therapy will help you regain muscle strength and increase your range of motion.
 Your therapist may also recommend certain exercises to help your wrist regain its full functioning.

 7. Visit Your Doctor for a Follow-Up

 Keep your appointments with your doctor and get medical attention right away if you experience any of the following:

 - Numbness in your hand, fingers or wrist

 Learn More About Recovering From a Broken or Fractured Distal Radius

 At OrthoBethesda, we understand the pain you may have when you injure your wrist.
-Give us a call to speak with our orthopedic doctors who specialize in treating the hand and arm.
+Give us a call to schedule with our orthopedic doctors who specialize in treating the hand and arm.
 We’re fully equipped and prepared to help you treat your wrist for fast, effective pain relief and full recovery.